EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 The EB-5 Application Process: Step-by-Step Guide

-The EB-5 visa application process is a complex and technical process, wherein certain events must be timed to correspond with certain legal filings.
-In general, the process is as follows:
+The EB-5 visa application process is complex and technical.
+Certain events must be timed to correspond with certain legal filings.
+In general, the process works as follows:

 Step 1: Pre-Filing Preparation